genlosha/ProcessKiller/README.md

 - Hotkeys must follow `pynput` syntax (`<ctrl>+<alt>+d`, etc.).
 - Hotkeys are global and may interfere with other applications.
 - Admin rights might be needed to kill some processes.

----

-## 📜 License

-Free to use.
-Customize and improve as you like!